List of Mahdi claimants: Nurbakhsh

 A generation after the execution of Fazlallah al-Astarbadi in the early fifteenth century, Ishaq al-Khuttalani, a Sufi master of the Kubrawiyya order in what is now Tajikistan, proclaimed one of his followers, Nurbakhsh (the Gift of Light), the awaited Messiah (i.e. Mahdi).
 This movement "grew in size and influence", staged an unsuccessful revolt, whereupon Khuttalani and dozens of followers – but not Nurbakhsh – were executed in 1425.
 Nurbakhsh eventually established his own order in Kurdistan "but was forced to publicly renounce any claims to the imamate."

 Muhammad ibn Falah

 Another example of how a "millenarian insurrection " gave rise "to a new dynastic power" is Muhammad ibn Falah (1400–1465/66).
 He proclaimed himself the wali (friend) of the Mahdi circa 1415 CE.
 (The first Imam, Ali is regarded by Shiʿa as the wali of Allah.)
 By 1436 his following had grown in southwestern Iran and he now claimed to "the seventh imam's ultimate incarnation" and delivered "an address of the Mahdi".
 His sect became known as Musha'sha'iyyah.
-Opponents of his heresy arose in holy cities of Iraq, but his power was such that he destroyed the Hilla and Najaf, even desecrating Ali's tomb.
+Opponents of his heresy arose in holy cities of Iraq, but his power was such that he destroyed the cities of Hilla and Najaf, even desecrating Ali's tomb.
 He also established an emirate in Khurzestan passed on to his descendants, who became provincial governors after the emirate was conquered by the Safavids in 1508.